austinzheng/Cormorant/README.md

 Lambdatron
 ==========

-An interpreter for a Lisp dialect, implemented in Swift.
-Syntax and conventions are modeled off [Clojure's](http://clojure.org/), and the interpreter endeavors to match Clojure's behavior as closely as possible.
-Eventual goal is a library that can be used independently of the REPL front-end.
+An interpreter for a non-trivial subset of [Clojure](http://clojure.org/), implemented in Swift.
+The interpreter endeavors to match Clojure's behavior as closely as possible.
+The eventual goal is a library that can be used independently of the REPL front-end.

 Application